 As deep and dark as blackstrap molasses and just as rich.

 My wife Roxanne doesn’t cook every night nor does she profess to be a culinary artisan, but she is one of the best natural cooks I know.
 For her roux, she follows a strict set of guidelines handed down from generations of good Cajun cooks before her.
-She was born and raised in Jennings, and I sometimes tease her that her grandmother’s black iron pot and well-worn, wooden gumbo spoon were her dowry.
+She was born and raised in Jennings, Louisiana, and I sometimes tease her that her grandmother’s black iron pot and well-worn, wooden gumbo spoon were her dowry.
 Truth be told, to her they are significantly more valuable than anything money could buy.

 On a cold January day, she can work magic in that pot with a roux-infused chicken and sausage gumbo like none other I’ve tasted.
 A roux is the foundation on which gumbo is based.
 Rox’s roux is nursed and nourished with a serious attention to detail that defies logic.
 It’s as if my wife goes into a semi-lucid state of consciousness that is mesmerizing.
 She stirs and stirs.
 And focuses on color, texture and smell.
 For over an hour, she stirs.
 No phone calls, no conversations, no distractions whatsoever.